openstack/ansible-hardening/doc/source/index.rst

 Abstract
 ~~~~~~~~

-The openstack-ansible-security role provides security hardening for
+The ansible-hardening role provides security hardening for
 `OpenStack`_ environments deployed with `openstack-ansible`_.
 The role has
 multiple goals: